edeetee/pictocraft/README.md

 Adds [PECS](https://en.wikipedia.org/wiki/Picture_exchange_communication_system) [AAC](https://en.wikipedia.org/wiki/Augmentative_and_alternative_communication) to minecraft multiplayer.
-Provides both in-game message translation to PECS images as well as a web interface for PECS input via a tablet or mobile phone, available at https://edeetee.github.io/pictocraft/.
+Provides both in-game message translation to [Sclera](https://sclera.be/en/vzw/home) images as well as a web interface for PECS input via a tablet or mobile phone, available at https://edeetee.github.io/pictocraft/.

 You can [download the Pictocraft installer from here](https://github.com/edeetee/pictocraft-installer/blob/master/README.md) or if you already have [fabric](https://fabricmc.net/) installed, you can download the latest release [from this repo](https://github.com/edeetee/pictocraft/releases).